sharma-eng/battleship/README.md

 - **Cheat prevention**:
   - Server never sends opponent ship positions to the client.
 Each player sees only an “opponent view” (hit/miss/sunk from their own shots).
   - The server enforces turn order (`currentTurn`) and rejects duplicate shots.
+  - one other thing to consider is that a player may use a script to bypass the turn recording latency.
   - Ship placements are fully validated server-side (correct ships, no overlaps, in-bounds).

 ## Scaling and performance